Start Preparing for College Now (9-12th Grade Timeline)

 - Visit colleges during your vacations and attend college fairs.

-- Take a Pierce College course offered at Kennedy to begin your UC / CSU general education requirements!
+- Take a LA Mission College course offered at Kennedy to begin your UC / CSU general education requirements!

 - Continue taking academic courses, including Honors and AP courses (if possible).